chafikamr/thefirstproject/README.md

-# thefirstproject
+#this is my first project
-this is a description
+this is our notes